GStreamer/gstreamer/sdk-android-tutorials.md

 # Android tutorials

-## Welcome to the GStreamer SDK Android tutorials
+## Welcome to the GStreamer Android tutorials

 These tutorials describe Android-specific topics.
 General GStreamer concepts will not be explained in these tutorials, so the